google-code-export/qdevelop/trunk/README.txt

 Copyright (C) 2006 Jean-Luc Biord <jlbiord@qtfr.org>
 Code completion Copyright (C) 2006 Frédéric Julian <fred.julian@gmail.com> and IComplete Team.

-QIde is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+QDevelop is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.